Kevin Keegan: 1971–1977: Liverpool

 In the 1972–73 season, Keegan won his first major titles.
 As the season was coming to a close, Liverpool was in a tight race with Leeds United and Arsenal for the top spot in the First Division.
 Don Revie's Leeds squad visited Anfield for a showdown on Easter Monday.
 Two plays on either side of halftime decided the match.
 First, Leeds' Peter Lorimer missed an open goal just before halftime.
 Two minutes after the break, Peter Cormack scored to put Liverpool ahead.
 Keegan added a late second goal to seal the win.
 Arsenal dropped a point at Southampton, and Liverpool clinched the title with a 0–0 draw against Leicester City in the final game.
 This was their first major trophy since 1966.
 In the UEFA Cup, Liverpool reached the final, where they would face German side Borussia Mönchengladbach.
 The first leg at Anfield was abandoned after 27 minutes due to a downpour and rescheduled for the next day.
 The 27 minutes they played gave Shankly an insight into Mönchengladbach's defensive vulnerability in the air.
 To exploit this, he brought tall forward Toshack into the starting team, demoting the smaller Brian Hall, who appeared only as a late substitute.
 Keegan scored two goals set up by Toshack headers in a 3–0 win.
 Liverpool lost the second leg 2–0 away, winning the title 3–2 on aggregate.

+"Kevin Keegan was Liverpool's superstar for much of the 1970s and signed off by helping to win the club's first European Cup on his final appearance.
+Nimble, skilful, courageous and non-stop, Keegan [formed] a superb strike partnership with John Toshack [...] plundering exactly a century of goals while wearing the red shirt."

+— —Liverpool F.C. profile on Keegan ranking him 14th in their greatest players list.

 Keegan was a frequent scorer the following season, but Liverpool lost the league title to a Leeds team that went unbeaten for a then-record 29 games at the start of the season.
-The team was more successful in the FA Cup.
+The team were more successful in the FA Cup.
 Their campaign in the competition started with a match against the club which had rejected Keegan, Doncaster Rovers, and it was Keegan who scored both Liverpool goals in a 2–2 draw.
 Liverpool won the replay and advanced.
 Keegan scored twice more on the way to the cup finals at Wembley Stadium, including a lob-volley over the head of Peter Shilton in the semi-final against Leicester City at Villa Park.